mpaglia0/Iudas/README.md

    {% endassets %}
 {% endif %}
 ```
-Set here the name of our own javascript and you are served.
+Set here the name of your own javascript and you are served.

 Starting from **Iudas ver.
 2.0** ``Z.js`` has been completely removed but this feature
 has been kept in order to let you use your own JavaScript (if needed).